Useful Info about Kalymnos

 I advise you to arrive at least one day before the start of the course.
 Activities start on Day 1 in the morning.

-WHERE DO WE EAT?
+WHERE DO YOU EAT?

 There is a wide variety of options for dinning depending on your budget.
 I’m happy to provide you with suggestions and always enjoy sharing a meal after a long day of climbing.